Liferenko/olxwpvk/README.md

 8. ... and adding new title inside it...
 9. ... and adding new descr...
 10. ... and adding new thumbnail...
-11. ... and adding new photos...
+> 11. ... and adding new photos...
-12. ... and adding new categories or just adding existing category
+> 12. ... and adding new categories or just adding existing category
-13. ... and I say:"Yeah, please publish it, love"
+> 13. ... and I say:"Yeah, please publish it, love"
+> 13-1.
+Check publishing post.
+Does post publich: True or False.
 14. If all is okey, I start from to-do #1